philipsmolka/minecraft-antycheat/README.md

 3. Open ".minecraft" directory.
 4. Create or move your "minecraft.exe" into ".minecraft" directory.
 5. Register your account on mc-antycheat.com.
+6. Add your in game nickname to account panel.
-6. Run mc-antycheat.exe from your desktop.
+7. Run mc-antycheat.exe from your desktop, the game will start automatically.
-7. Login to the Mc-antycheat app with the data provided during registration.
+8. Login to the Mc-antycheat app with the data provided during registration.
+9. Login to the game with the data provided during registration.
-8. Join a game server that uses anti-cheat, the game will start automatically.
+10. Join a game server that uses anti-cheat.

 -Startup notes-
 Mc-antycheat client should open connect with dedicated antycheat server.